 - Expensive televisions and electronics.
 While you may want to bring a laptop with you or a tablet, resist the urge to cram all your electronics into the car just because they were expensive.
 These items can be replaced.

 - Cosmetics and other vanity items.
-Unless you need that skin cream due to extremely sensitive, dry skin, leave it behind.
-Though it’s nice to have the conveniences of home during an emergency, spending time gathering all your beauty products during an evacuation could be a mistake when your time is limited.
+Unless you need that skin cream due to extremely sensitive or dry skin, leave it behind.
+Spending time gathering beauty products during an emergency evacuation could be a mistake when your time is limited.
 Once you’re in a safe place, you can repurchase vanity items at any local drug store.

-For more information on emergency preparedness, visit FEMA.gov.
+For more information on emergency evacuations and preparedness, visit FEMA.gov.